What Are Spider Veins?

-These broken capillaries, properly named telangiectasias, or spider veins, are small red, blue or purple web-like veins (less than 2mm in diameter, flat or raised) on the surface of the skin.
+Spider Veins are broken capillaries, formally named telangiectasias, which are red, blue or purple thread-like veins (less than 2mm in diameter, flat or raised) on the surface of the skin.
 Though smaller than most varicose veins, spider veins are often darker and more noticeable.
 This is because these veins are located just below the surface of the skin.
-They often occur in association with larger reticular veins (2-6 mm in diameter) that are blue-green in color and can often be seen with additional lighting.
+The larger variant of spider veins, reticular veins, are up to 3 mm in diameter and have a blue-green appearance, and are often associated with telangiectasias.

-More common in women, spider and reticular veins may be triggered by pregnancy or hormonal variations and sometimes result in itching, restless leg, leg aches and throbbing.
-Non-symptomatic spider veins may be found on the face and chest as well as the legs.
+More common in women, spider and reticular veins may be triggered by pregnancy or hormonal variations.
+Spider veins may result in itching, leg restlessness, aching, and throbbing.
+Bleeding may also occur from traumatized spider veins from shaving or household chores.
+Non-symptomatic spider veins may also be found on the face and chest as well as the legs.
 Although surface veins are considered by some to be a cosmetic problem, they can also be just as symptomatic as classic varicose veins.

 The gold standard for spider and reticular vein treatment remains surface sclerotherapy.

 A very fine needle is used to inject a solution (sclerosant) directly into the veins.
 This solution causes an inflammatory reaction that the lining of the veins to swell and eventually seal off the blood vessel, preventing blood flow.